bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/index.rst

 ============

 A User Dialog is one of the two possibilities to interact with the user in a process.
-The other possibility are simple :ref:`user-interface-web-page`.
+The other is a simple :ref:`user-interface-web-page`.
 User Dialogs are based on Java Server Faces (JSF) technology.

-In |axon-ivy| we use :ref:`html-dialogs` - or HD for short
+In Axon Ivy, we use :ref:`html-dialogs` - or HD for short
 - as the name for a User Dialog Component built with JSF.

 .. toctree::